JohnComonitski/FootballMatchAnalysis/README.md

 ```

 ### Get All Moments an Event Occoured
-Get a list of moments that a specifc event occoured in the match.
+Get a list of moments when a specific event occurred in the match.

 ```python
 from events.match import Match